Actindo-AG/Documentation/Fulfillment/UserInterface/03a_Connections.md

   Click this button to confirm the connection name.

 - ![Edit](../../Assets/Icons/Edit02.png "[Edit]") (Edit)
   Click this button to edit the connection name.
-This button is displayed after confirming the connection name with the previously displayed check button.
+This button is displayed after the connection name has been confirmed with the previously displayed check button.

 - *Driver*
   Click the drop-down list and select the desired driver.
-All configured drivers are displayed.
-Alternatively, select the option **more** to configure further drivers.
+All installed drivers are displayed.
+Alternatively, select the option **more** to install further drivers.
 The *Credentials* section is displayed.
 Depending on the driver selected, the credentials fields vary.

   > [Info] When selecting the **more** option, the notice *Get more drivers from the app store* is displayed.
 Drivers are licensed and must be acquired via the app store.
 The applicable driver credentials to establish the connection are provided by the fulfiller.
 For detailed information, see [Create a connection](../Integration/01_ManageConnections.md#create-a-connection).